ringcentral/aclu/ui/THOUGHTS.md

 Is that important?
 After all, the classes explicitly represent data used to generate HTML elements.
 Why not have the class itself generate the actual text?

-As I was heading down that path, and thought of other things I might add to the classes, I realized I was starting to implelent jinja.
+As I was heading down that path, and thought of other things I might add to the classes, I realized I was starting to implement jinja.

 So, for now at least, the macros in the templates will generate the HTML text and the classes will focus on holding the data for those macros.